cj-mills/christianjmills/_posts/2020-11-15-Barracuda-PoseNet-Tutorial-7.md

 ![enable_useWebcam_inspector](\images\barracuda-posenet-tutorial\enable_useWebcam_inspector.PNG)

-`Note:` Don't toggle the `useWebcam` value at runtime with the code as it is.
+`Note:` Don't toggle the `useWebcam` parameter during runtime with the code as it is.